Polkadot-Blockchain-Academy/pba-book/content/formal-methods/intro/slides.md

 ## Software Correctness is _very_ important

-> Program testing can be used to show the presence of bugs,<br/>but never to show their absence!
+> Program testing can be used to show the presence of bugs,<br />but never to show their absence!
 >
 > --Edgard Dijkstra--